mohamedamine001/todo-api/README.md

 4. Rename `.env.example` to `.env`

-5. edit '.env' file with appropriate credential for your database server.
+5. edit `.env` file with appropriate credential for your database server.
 Just edit these two parameter(DB_USERNAME, DB_PASSWORD).

-6. Create 'todo' Database and then do a database migration using this command :
+6. Create `todo` Database and then do a database migration using this command :

 ### `php artisan migrate`